Eighteenth Sunday in Ordinary Time

 in the image of its creator.

 What if that sweet girl on Flight 419 had been able to look in her mirror and see the image of her Creator?
 What if we could all do that?
-How might we spend our time and money differently if we were convinced of how beautiful we are to God?
+How might we spend our time and money differently if we were convinced of how beautiful we – and every creature – are to God?

-Music: How Could Anyone Ever Tell You – Shaina Nell
+Music: How Could Anyone Ever Tell You – Shaina Noll

-I have added two versions of this beautiful song.
+I have added two versions of this beautiful song which never fails to leave me misty-eyed.
 Let God sing it to you in your prayer today.